Accessibility Statement for DSS website

 The Department of Social Services ensures digital accessibility for people with disabilities.
-Accessibility and usability have been key elements considered in the development of this website, so we hope you can find, access and use the information you need.
-This website has been designed to meet the Australian Government standards, including those that relate to access for people with disabilities.
+Accessibility and usability have been key elements considered in the development of this website.
+We hope you can find, access and use the information you need.
+This website aims to meet the Australian Government standards.
+This includes those that relate to access for people with disabilities.
 This website aims to conform to Double A of the Web Content Accessibility Guidelines version 2.1 (WCAG 2.1), developed by the World Wide Web Consortium (W3C).

 This page explains ways you can change your view of the site, and the accessibility features available on the website, below.

 In most cases, browsers allow you to use the CTRL and + keys together to zoom into a web page and the CTRL and - keys to zoom out.
 This will magnify all elements on the page, including text, to make it easier to read.